 Solution #7: Run a malware scan

-Malicious components are notorious for causing system errors like system error 5016.
+Malicious components are notorious for causing system errors like “System Error 53 Has Occurred.”
 So, we cannot rule out the possibility that the system error that you’re seeing is caused by a malware entity or a virus.